AlbesK/python-simple-string-ga/README.md

 # python-simple-string-ga
-Simple genetic algorithm written in python to evolve a string like "Hello World" from 'dna' of ascii letters and whitespace.
+Simple genetic algorithm written in Python from scratch to evolve a string like "Hello World" from 'dna' of ascii letters and whitespace.

 ## Installation